When choosing a shredding services provider to destroy your confidential documents, there are a number of things you should consider.

-EN 15713 also covers how materials are disposed of once shredded.
-All recyclable materials should be recycled where practicable.
-Where recycling isn’t possible, environmental impacts, costs, and convenience of using other methods of waste disposal should be considered.
+EN 15713 also covers how companies dispose of materials after destruction.
+Businesses should recycle all recyclable materials where practicable.
+Where recycling isn’t possible, consideration should be made regarding the environmental impacts, costs, and convenience of using other methods of waste disposal.
 At Shred Station, we recycle 100% of paper and all other materials where we can.
-Materials that aren’t recyclable are used to make refuse-derived fuel or are sent to Energy from Waste plants.
+Non-recyclable materials will be used to make refuse-derived fuel or sent to Energy from Waste plants.
 Nothing we shred goes to landfill.

 As well as all of the above, BS EN 15713 standards also focus on shred material and shred size.
-These sizes are determined to be suitable to render the material unreadable, illegible and not possible to reassemble.
-These sizes and materials are outlined in the table below.
+These sizes should be suitable for rendering the material unreadable, illegible and not possible to reassemble.
+We outline these sizes and materials in the table below.

 The information cited in the table above is taken from the BS EN 15713 Secure Destruction of Confidential Material Code of Practice.
 It is correct at the time of publication – August 21st 2020.

 At Shred Station, we take many additional steps above and beyond the scope of EN 15713 to keep your confidential data secure.
 One of the most important additional benefits of using an industrial shredding company comes from commingling.
-This is a process whereby all the paperwork we collect is mixed together before, during and after shredding.
-By commingling our customer’s data, we ensure all documents and fragments are spread amongst several tonnes of other paperwork.
-This makes full documents truly impossible to retrieve.
-We also have CCTV monitoring within our vehicles, not just at our sites – just a few of many security features we employ.
+This is a process where we mix all of the paperwork we collect before, during and after shredding.
+By commingling our customer’s data, we make sure all documents and fragments are spread amongst several tonnes of other paperwork.
+This makes documents truly impossible to put back together.
+We also have CCTV monitoring within our vehicles, not just at our sites.
+These are just a few of the many security features we employ.

-In contrast to EN 15713, DIN Standards focus mainly on materials being shredded and the size of the shred, rather than the more comprehensive approach that EN 15713 covers.
+In contrast to EN 15713, DIN Standards focus mainly on materials and the size of the shred, rather than the more comprehensive approach that EN 15713 covers.

 DIN 66399 Standards

-DIN (Deutsches Institut für Normung, or the German Institute for Standardisation) have tens of thousands of standards covering many fields.
+DIN (Deutsches Institut für Normung, or the German Institute for Standardisation) have thousands of standards that cover many fields.
 The DIN 66399 standard is the German national standard related to shredding.
 However, DIN 66399 isn’t as comprehensive as EN 15713 and focuses mainly on shred size and not general security.
-So, while DIN is often referred to, it isn’t generally the most appropriate measurement of security for shredding services in the UK.
+So, while you may hear of DIN in reference to paper shredding, it isn’t always the best way to measure security for shredding services in the UK.

 Why do so many organisations and products refer to DIN standards?

-The reason DIN standards might sound familiar is because most home or office shredders specify the DIN 66399 standard shred sizes in their product descriptions.
-For example, your home shredder may shred to DIN Level 1 Security, or DIN P-1.
+The reason DIN standards might sound familiar is that most home or office shredders specify the DIN 66399 standard shred sizes in their product descriptions.
+For example, your home shredder may shred to DIN Level 1 Security or DIN P-1.